This isn’t my first picket fence candle sconce. I’ve made picket fence sconces using mason jars.

 After working so hard on the garage, I was looking for an easy project that I could share with you and these jars and fence pieces seemed like the perfect match to make a triple sconce.
 Using a scrap piece of plywood, Gorilla Wood Glue and quick clamps I fashioned a simple triple section of fence pickets.
 And then it waited . . . and waited.

-Using my Kreg Multi-Mark tool to get all the holes even with each other.
-I drilled a small hole in the short picket fence pieces.
+Using my Kreg Multi-Mark tool to measure, I drilled small holes.

-I threaded annealed dark wire through the holes.
+Then annealed dark wire was threaded through the holes.

 I used a scrap piece of wood on the back to flatten the wire so it would lay well.